opendime/m5verifier/README.md

 # Get Yours!

+[Visit Opendime.com](https://opendime.com) to get more Opendimes!

-Alibaba has the M5Stack systems... many options.
+Aliexpress has the M5Stack systems... many options and packages.
 You'll need the USB one.

-[Visit Opendime.com](https://opendime.com) to get more Opendimes!

 # Install